Buckland Abbey: Buckland today

 In March 2013 the portrait of a man wearing a white feathered bonnet was re-attributed to Rembrandt by the Rembrandt expert Ernst van de Wetering.
 In June 2014, after eight months of work at the Hamilton Kerr Institute, the painting's authenticity was confirmed and its value estimated at £30m.

 Costume Group

 The National Trust Costume Group operate at Buckland Abbey, creating authentic Elizabethan costumes using traditional materials and methods.
-There is a complete Francis Drake costume, based on the famous portrait of Drake in the National Gallery, and the group are currently working on a costume for Lady Drake, also based on a portrait.
+There is a complete Francis Drake costume, based on the famous portrait of Drake in the National Portrait Gallery, London, and the group are currently working on a costume for Lady Drake, also based on a portrait.